nrjais/cmd-line-args-parser/readme.md

   default: {            //default option to set if no option specified
     'n': 10
   },
+  minimum: 1,           /*
-  minimum: 1,           /*minimum number of required options if the arguments have
-                          less than minimum options than default option will be set*/
+                          minimum number of required options if the arguments have less than minimum options than default option will be set*/
-  maximum: 1,           /*maximum number of required options that are allowed
+  maximum: 1,           /*
-                          otherwise an error will be thrown*/
+                          maximum number of required options that are allowed otherwise an error will be thrown*/
   flags: [],             //all the flags allowed
-  verbose: {}            // not implemented yet
+  verbose: {}           /*
+                          rules that define verboses so that they can be converted to a flag
+                        */
 }

  //pass an array of  things to parse method to get parsedArguments parserName.parse(args); //example let args =['-n','10','files'] for head
 ```

 ### Examples